-For more information about using the Screen display parameter, see "Section 5.2.1."
+For more information about using the Screen display parameter, see "Section 5.2.1, "Running an Application on a Multiscreen System"."

 By default, an application runs with the same display parameters as Session Manager.
-For more information about using display parameters to run remote applications, see Chapter 12.
+For more information about using display parameters to run remote applications, see Chapter 12, "Running Applications Across the Network".